All Episodes

 The second time he has stopped at my table.

-First time he stopped walking in, second time he actually left his table, came to my table, and he's got another guy standing with him.
+Second time he actually left his table, came to my table, and he's got another guy standing with him.

-And the guy looks familiar, but I can't place it, and I can't hear the introduction.
+And the guy looks familiar, but I can't place it.

-So I'm shaking hands and uh so forth, and this and this man is going on and on and on about how excited he is to meet me, wanted to meet me, the former president brought him over.
+And this man is going on and on and on about how excited he is to meet me, wanted to meet me.

-And as I did that, that created some distance between me and my guest, and I'm talking with Villagarosa, and when I'm talking to somebody in a in a very loud place like this, I have to devote full attention.
+And when I'm talking to somebody in a very loud place like this, I have to devote full attention.

 I had to turn my head to my left away from the action behind me to hear what the mayor was saying.

-And uh at some point during conversation with the mayor, I looked to my left, and the former president was intently chatting up the woman that I was sitting with.
+And at some point during conversation with the mayor, I looked to my left, and the former president was intently chatting up the woman that I was sitting with.

-Uh and I chatted up uh the mayor Villagarossa some more, and I guess then he left, and they both went back to the president's table.
+And I guess then he left, and they both went back to the president's table.

 And then they left.

-They left, I guess about five minutes before I ended up leaving.
+They left, I guess, about five minutes before I ended up leaving.

-As they left, the president uh had a friend with him, the president came back to the table when he left, but uh Ron Burkle was also in the president's group, and he stopped to say hello.
+The president didn't come back to the table when he left, but Ron Burkle was also in the president's group, and he stopped to say hello.

-And as I get to the front door, there's a photographer out there in the street, and the flash is going crazy, taking pictures.
+And as I get to the front door, there's a photographer out there in the street and the flash is going crazy, taking pictures.

-And I said, Oh, why didn't I think of this?
+And I said, oh, why didn't I think of this?

-I knew this was gonna happen.
+I knew this was going to happen.

-Clinton is up the sidewalk a little bit chatting with somebody, and when I walk out the door, the photographer sees me and then aims his his his camera at me and starts flashing pictures away.
+And when I walk out the door, the photographer sees me and then aims his camera at me and starts flashing pictures away.

 So I did, walked up, asked him what he had to eat.

-He said, I had uh chicken, I had uh fish.
+He said, I had chicken.

-That's what we I said, well, you were good.
+That's what we, I said, well, you were good.

 You were good.

-You'd be you gotta be good, man.
+You be, you got to be good, man.

-You gotta be good.
+You got to be good.

-And so I says, nice to meet you, got back in a car, drove off.
+And so I says, nice to meet you.

-I got home, I sent an email to some friends, I recounted the story pretty much as I've recounted it for you.
+I recounted the story pretty much as I've recounted it for you.

 And I told them, I predicted, now you wait till this hits the papers.